Cribworthy · Best Picks

 📊 82% of families use their stroller daily — making it the most-used piece of baby gear you'll buy, and worth the most careful evaluation.

 Choosing the right stroller is one of the most consequential baby gear decisions you'll make — you'll use it thousands of times over three or more years, so fit, feel, and fold matter enormously.
 Newborns need full recline or a compatible bassinet/car seat attachment; toddlers need a sturdy seat and storage.
 Consider your lifestyle first: urban parents navigating tight spaces and public transit need a compact, nimble frame with a one-hand fold, while suburban parents who load strollers into SUVs can prioritize comfort and storage capacity.
 Key things to evaluate: handlebar height (uncomfortable for tall parents is a dealbreaker), canopy coverage, one-hand fold mechanism, and wheel performance on your actual terrain.
-Our picks are tested across all of these criteria with real parent feedback.
+Our picks are evaluated against all of these criteria using real parent feedback.

 Find the right pick in 5 seconds